bkrem/msc-thesis/DRAFT.md

 Further libraries which play a key role within the client-side application are the following:

 #### redux-thunk
-redux-thunk<sup>[(redux-thunk)](https://github.com/gaearon/redux-thunk)</sup> is a small library which enables the use of asynchronous functions as the aforementioned actions, which affect the application's state.
+redux-thunk<sup>[(redux-thunk)](https://github.com/gaearon/redux-thunk)</sup> is a helper library which enables the use of asynchronous functions as the aforementioned actions, which affect the application's state.
 This is essential to allow control over how and when the client application sends data to the blockchain, and how it fetches data from the blockchain to then integrates it into its local state.

 #### redux-persist (?)
 **TODO (?)**